 6. Make Prayer a Priority

 When you’re feeling discouraged, prayer is an essential part of restarting your commitment.
 Pray for strength, guidance, and patience.
-Prayer is an intimate way of reconnecting with God and asking for the spiritual fortitude to continue.
+Prayer is an intimate way to reconnect with God and ask for the spiritual fortitude to continue.
 You don’t have to wait for a perfect moment to pray.
 In fact, moments of struggle can be some of the most powerful times to turn to God.

 If you’ve failed to keep your commitment, take a moment to ask for forgiveness, guidance, and renewal.